 Scale is your friend when it comes to just about any design, particularly Under Construction Pages.
 Find the element of your design that you want to focus on and scale it up so that it draws attention right away.

 This design by Fuelpixels pairs a beautiful coolly-filtered image, bold white type, sharp graphic elements and a luxurious white border to make a crisp, clean and stylish Under Construction Page.
-This design also uses a gallery to cycle background images (check out the live site here), which is a fantastic technique for giving a few sneak peeks at upcoming content.
+This design also uses a gallery to cycle background images, which is a fantastic technique for giving a few sneak peeks at upcoming content.